StrataFoundation/wumbo/rust/spl-token-staking/program/README.md

 amount
 owner
 create_timestamp // unix timestamp
-last_withdraw_timestamp // unix timestamp
-lockup_end_time // Optional, when set, this voucher cannot be unstaked until the end of the lockup.
+last_withdraw_time // unix timestamp of last withdraw lockup_periods // Number of periods this voucher is locked for
 ```

 ### Address